This is an on going project that I have started to work on in Switzerland.

 Since 2007 the Swiss color psychologist Daniela Späth developed "Cool Down Pink" in Switzerland.
 In a scientific study she was able to demonstrate the suppression of blood pressure and the anti-corrosive effect of the color.
 If applied appropriately, hostile or aggressive behavior can be calmed down by the colour within about 15 minutes.

-I wish to pursue this documentary work in Switzerland but also in the United States, staying focused on the creative ways correctional facilities have used this color and not the other extreme which has started using the color to humiliate prisoners with pink objects, pink prisoner clothes and other things in some places in the USA.
+I wish to pursue this documentary work in the United States, staying focused on the creative ways correctional facilities have used this color and not the other extreme which has started using the color to humiliate prisoners with pink objects, pink prisoner clothes and other things in some places in the USA.

 What is the secret of this shade of pink ?
 How can we explain that violent prisoners are calmed down by this dollhouse surrounding ?